 VAT is a tax of 12.5% on the value of imports and commercial supplies of goods and specified services.
 The value of goods imported into Trinidad & Tobago is the total of:

 There are special provisions for re-imports.

 Output tax is the amount claimed from a person in respect of tax on commercial supplies made to that person in the tax period.
 A taxable person is entitled to a credit for so much of his input tax as is allowable.
 This may be said to comprise tax incurred by him in respect of specified supplies and imports.

 Stamp Duty is levied on instruments of all types, for example, deeds of conveyance, mortgages, debentures, trusts, leases, insurance policies, annuity policies, agreements, and share transfers.
 The duty is paid at the Board of Inland Revenue and an embossed or machine stamp is affixed to the instrument.
-The rates vary from $25.00 on a trust deed to $4.00 per $1,000.00 on mortgages and charges.
+The rates vary from twenty-five dollars (TT$25.00) on a trust deed to four dollars (TT$4.00) per one thousand dollars (TT$1,000.00) on mortgages and charges where the loan amount is over TT$850,000.00 and no conveyance is presented with the mortgage or where it involves commercial and land purposes only.
 For rates in respect of Residential and Non-residential Transfers, see the section on Real Estate.

 Registration duties upon the incorporation of a company:

 These are levied at varying rates on customs entries in respect of imported goods according to their classification in Schedules to the relevant legislation.
 There are exemptions in relation to specific goods.
 In all cases the basis is the c.i.f. value of the goods at the time of import.

 The rates of Customs Duties (as per Common External Tariff) have been reduced gradually since 1995.
 Rates vary from zero percent (0%) to forty percent (40%) on specified items.